Anakeyn/Bert_Squad_SEO/README.md

 This tool is using  Bert-SQuAD created by Kamal Raj.

-We modified the "get_answer" function in order to calculate a "Bert Score"
-regarding several documents and not a score inside a unique document (softmax score). see original BERT-SQuAD : https://github.com/kamalkraj/BERT-SQuAD
+We modified the "get_answer" function in order to calculate a "Bert Score"  (in utils.py file) regarding several documents and not a score inside a unique document (softmax score). see original BERT-SQuAD : https://github.com/kamalkraj/BERT-SQuAD

-We also modify the "QA" class in order to use "official" pre trained fine tuned for SQuAD models from Hugging Face (see below)
+We also modify the "QA" class in bert.py file in order to use "official" pre trained fine tuned for SQuAD models from Hugging Face (see below)

 # What is BERT?